 Local Implementation Plan

-The Local Implementation Plan (LIP) is a statutory document, required by the Greater London Authority Act 1999, which sets out how we intend to implement the Mayor's Transport Strategy (MTS) within the borough.
+The Local Implementation Plan (LIP) is a statutory document, required by the Greater London Authority Act 1999, which sets out we intend to implement the Mayor of London’s Transport Strategy (MTS) within the borough.

 The most recent of these is the Third Local Implementation Plan (LIP3) which sets out the borough’s approach to transport including the ambition to improve road safety, along with various investment priorities for the next three years as well as in the longer term to 2041.
 After an extensive development and consultation process the LIP3 was approved by the Mayor of London in April 2019.